 New aspects of Vulcan culture would be explored.
 It'd be revealed there're Vulcan colonies/individuals who're more liberal in their expression of Surakean philosophy than mainstream Vulcans or don't follow Surakean philosophy at all.

-It'd be established that the Romulan Star Empire is multicultural, with non-Romulans serving in the military, mirroring the Federation/Starfleet.
+It'd be established that the Romulan Star Empire's cosmopolitan, with non-Romulans serving in the military, mirroring the Federation/Starfleet.

 KLINGONS